Skip to main content

 Is a 2.8 GPA Good?

-Every college evaluates GPAs differently, but for some general context, a 2016 study found that the national average GPA for students who take the SAT is a 3.38, which corresponds to about a B+ in terms of letter grades.
-A GPA of 2.8 falls between a B- (2.7) and a B (3.0) on the letter grade scale.
+Every college evaluates GPAs differently, but for general context, the College Board—the organization that administers the SAT—states that the average high school GPA is 3.0, which corresponds to about a B in letter grades.
+A GPA of 2.8 falls between a B– (2.7) and a B (3.0) on the letter-grade scale.

 Nevertheless, the competitiveness of your GPA depends on the colleges you’re targeting.
-Admissions officers consider GPAs alongside other factors, such as test scores, extracurricular activities, and course difficulty.
+Admissions officers consider GPAs alongside other factors, such as test scores, extracurricular activities, and difficulty of coursework.
 A student with a 2.8 GPA, therefore, still has many options to consider for college.

 How Do Colleges Evaluate GPAs?